elasticpath/react-pwa-reference-storefront/README.md

 4. Configure `./src/ep.config.json` as required for your environment: [here](#configuration)
 5. run `npm run start-prod` to start the server in production node
 6. navigate to `http://localhost:8080/` to see the running PWA

+### Linting
+This project has been set up with ESLint as our linting utility.<br/>
+If you'd like to learn a bit more about ESLint check out their [documentation](https://eslint.org/)<br/>
+We're currently extending Airbnbs’ ESLint configuration because at this time the Airbnb Code Style and the according ESLint configuration are very popular and well accepted by developers.<br/>
+You can check out the style guide on [github](https://github.com/airbnb/javascript)<br/>
+* ESLint loader has been added to `webpack.config.dev.js` so it runs when you start the app in development mode.
+* To run the linter from your commandline first go to the project root directory and run the following command:
+    * `./node_modules/.bin/eslint [file|dir|glob]`
+* With the ESLint extension for Visual Studio Code you'll get feedback while you're writing the code under the `Problems` View

+If you plan to check in your code, make sure to fix all your linting errors first!

 ## Unit Tests (TBA)
 * Test json data can be found in `tests`